Frequently Asked Questions

 - percent of undergraduate students involved in research.

-These metrics were chosen following the examination of the data compiled by the Center for Measuring University Performance at Arizona State University.
-For more information, read Measuring Our Progress.
+These metrics were chosen following the examination of the data compiled by the Center for Measuring University Performance at the University of Massachusetts Amherst and the University of Florida.
+For more information, read Our Progress.

 2. Where do we currently rank among public universities in the U.S.?